If you’re in the UK on the Start up route, you may want to switch into the Innovator Founder route as a longer term option to remain in Britain.

 Innovator Founder visa application process

 To apply to switch from a Start up to Innovator Founder visa, you will need to complete an online application and pay the relevant fee.
-You may also need to re-enrol your biometric information at a UK Visa and Citizenship Application Services (UKVCAS) service point.
+You may also need to re-enrol your biometric information at a UK Visa and Citizenship Application Services (UKVCAS) service point or use the immigration ID Check App.

 As with your application for a Start up visa, under the new Innovator Founder route, you must have been issued with an endorsement letter before you apply to switch no more than 3 months before the date of your application.
 As with your previous endorsement, this part of the process is based on the principle that it is the (legacy) endorsing body, rather than the UK Home Office, who is best placed to assess whether a business meets the relevant requirements and, where applicable, to carry out a due diligence assessment.